Rebel Assistant Coaches Pleased with Progress

 As a unit, the offensive line helped pave the way for Ole Miss to rack up 500 or more total yards in four games last year, including a season-high 640 total yards, the second-most in school history, against Presbyterian.

-In 2013, Luke helped oversee a Rebel offense that broke the school record for total offense (473.3 ypg).
+In 2013, Luke helped oversee a Rebel offense that broke the then-school record for total offense (473.3 ypg).
 The Rebels ranked third in the SEC in passing offense (283.3 ypg) and fifth in total offense, while finishing top 25 in the NCAA in both categories.

 As a unit, the offensive line helped pave the way for the Rebels to rack up 500 or more total yards in five games, including a program-record 751 against Troy.